-In February, 2010, Endeavour Silver acquired an option to purchase the San Sebastián silver-gold Properties in Jalisco State from Industrias Minera México S.A. de C.V.
+In February, 2010, Endeavour Silver acquired an option to purchase the San Sebastián silver-gold Properties in Jalisco State from Industrial Minera México S.A. de C.V.
 (IMMSA), also known as Grupo Mexico, one of the largest mining companies in Mexico.
+In 2013, Endeavour Silver completed the acquisition of a 100% interest in the San Sebastián Properties from IMMSA.
+IMMSA retained a 2% NSR royalty on mineral production from part of the properties.

 Endeavour Silver holds the Terronera Project through its 100% owned Mexican subsidiary, Endeavour Gold Corporation S.A. de C.V.
 (Endeavour Gold).
-Endeavour Gold holds the Project through its 100% owned subsidiary Minera Plata Adelante S.A. de C.V.
-(Minera Plata).
+Endeavour Gold holds the Project through its 100% owned subsidiary Terronera Precious Metals S.A. de C.V.

-At present, the Terronera Project is comprised of 13 mineral concessions totaling 6,159 hectares (ha) and certain surface lands upon which mining surface operations, mineral processing, and tailings and waste rock storage are proposed to occur.
-The core group of 10 concessions totaling 3,388 ha were owned by IMMSA.
+At present, the Terronera Project is comprised of 23 mineral concessions totalling 17,961 hectares (ha) and certain surface lands upon which mining surface operations, mineral processing, and tailings and waste rock storage are proposed to occur.
+The core group of 10 concessions totalling 3,388 ha was owned by IMMSA.
 These concessions cover the main area of the known mining district.
-In 2013, Endeavour Silver completed the acquisition of a 100% interest in the San Sebastián Properties from IMMSA.
-IMMSA retains a 2% NSR royalty on mineral production from the properties.

-In 2012, Endeavour Silver also filed and received title for 2 concessions (San Sebastián FR.
-1 and FR.
-2) totaling 2,078 ha.
-Additionally, in 2013, Endeavour Silver filed a total of 7 concessions (San Sebastian 12, San Sebastian 13, San Sebastian 14, San Sebastian 15, San Sebastian 16, San Sebastian 17 and San Sebastian 18) totaling 4,163 ha.
-Titling of these concessions is still pending, with the exception of San Sebastian 17 which is already titled (693 ha).
+In 2012, Endeavour Silver also filed and received title for 2 concessions (San Sebastián 10 Fracc.
+1 and Fracc.
+2) totalling 2,078 ha.
+Additionally, in 2013, Endeavour Silver filed a total of 7 concessions (San Sebastian 12, San Sebastian 13, San Sebastian 14, San Sebastian 15, San Sebastian 16, San Sebastian 17 and San Sebastian 18) totalling 4,163 ha.
+To date, 5 of these concessions have been titled, with the exception of San Sebastian 15 (fractioned in 3 claims) and San Sebastian 16.